andjajas/andjajas/README.md

 I am a coding trainee/student at Codam (Amsterdam, part of 42 Network).<br/>
 I have a background in Biomedical Sciences, Traffic Control Management, Customer Service.

-- 🔭 My current ongoing group project (part of the 42 curriculum) is A-Maze-ing in which we have to design a 2D maze with Python
+- 🔭 My current projects (part of the 42 curriculum) are Born2beroot (Debian/OS setup in VM) and Python modules 6 to 9.
 - 🌱 Programming languages: C, Python
 - 👯 I’m looking to collaborate on coding projects in C or Python